Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Furthermore, just as in the thirteenth century, it is a reality that there may arise costs or other issues due to the presence of foreigners.
 Dutch immigration law imposes conditions on a resident who receives a foreigner.
 For example, if a residents wants to bring over his/her foreign lover, conditions are imposed on to the height and durability of the income of the resident.
 The same might apply for a company hiring foreign workers.
 With a guarantee, the company may be held liable for costs that may occur.
 The ratio behind it is very elementary: the own community should not have to bear any costs.

 The underlying dilemma in this regard has not changed since the thirteenth century, namely that foreigners have no person, clan or government behind them that can be held liable for any costs or disturbances incurred by their subject.
 The development of the modern nation states has not changed this.
 Governments do not vouch for costs that have been caused by their own nationals abroad.
 If they would, however, it would solve a lot of issues in the field of migration.
 Nearly all, to be frank.
 It is not the case.
 However, when Dutch football hooligans from Rotterdam damaged for no reason the seventeenth-century Bernini fountain in Rome in 2015, the Netherlands’ government did feel some moral responsibility.
-Nevertheless, it were private persons in the Netherlands who did raise some money to have the fountain repaired.
+Nevertheless, it was private persons in the Netherlands who did raise some money to have the fountain repaired.

 Completely different now from eight centuries ago, is that citizens do no longer directly experience costs caused by the presence of foreigners, and the peace or public order is maintained and restored differently as well.
 Costs are felt very indirectly, and are borne by the government via taxes, and by insurances.
 Thus borne by all of society.
 Furthermore, the public order is uphold and restored through government institutions and not by the community itself.
-Albeit beyond the scope of this post, it is this disconnect of responsibilities what is very relevant to understand today’s public, quite academic, migration debate.
+Albeit beyond the scope of this blog post, it is this disconnect of responsibilities what is very relevant to understand today’s public, quite academic, migration debate.

 Frisia, also a legal anomaly in European history

 Note 2 - Another aspect is that well into the early modern period, a foreigner had no honour (Van de Pol 2011).
 Honour for many centuries determined the social position of a person.
-If you had no honour, you were not able to do business, could not loan money, get proper jobs, fulfill functions in public life, etc. Honour was a kind of insurance policy, and because, in general, no one could vouch for a unknown foreigner, he or she was without honour.
-See our post Harbours, Hookers, Heroines and Women in Masquerade.
+If you had no honour, you were not able to do business, could not loan money, get proper jobs, fulfil functions in public life, etc. Honour was a kind of insurance policy, and because, in general, no one could vouch for a unknown foreigner, he or she was without honour.
+See our blog post Harbours, Hookers, Heroines and Women in Masquerade.

 Suggested music